ThanksSkeleton/zkwitches/docs/Demo_Mode.md

 * Frontend: Painting UI based on fetched contract state
 * Frontend: Disabling buttons for invalid actions

-What is not incomplete
+What is not complete
-* Contract: Game State Machine Advancing (whose turn, resource counts)
-* Contract: Surrendering, Kicking
 * Contract: Any money/payouts
-* Contract: Ending the Game or Starting a new game
 * Contract: Multiple lobbies/simultaneous games
 * Frontend: Representing all data required to make smart decisions
 * Frontend: Game log
-* Frontend: Persistance of private data after closing browser / refreshing page
 * FrontEnd: Generating random salt values or allowing custom salt input (only hardcoded)

 ## Demos

-Because the statemachine is incomplete, to help demo the game, I added an additional debug API that can arbitrarily set state.
+To help demo the game, I added an additional debug API that can arbitrarily set state.
 This is not just a frontend effect, it modifies the contract state on-chain.
 This allows you to show off the three different circuits/proofs.

 ### DEMO: JOIN